gdg-x/hoverboard/docs/tutorials/deploy.md

     in the root of your project directory.
 Otherwise, go to [Firebase console][Firebase console] to create a new app.

+1. When you initialize your app, you will be prompted for
+- Database: select
+- Functions: select
+- Hosting: select

-1. When you initialize your app, you will be prompted for a directory to use as the public root (default is "public").
-Enter `build/bundled` or `build/unbundled` (supports HTTP/2). `build` contains everything your application needs to run.
+    Select a directory to use as the public root (default is "public").
+    Enter `build` contains everything your application needs to run.

 1. Edit firebase.json, change firebase name, and add `rewrites` section ([see example firebase.json](/docs/firebase.json)).